DMV Hearings After a DUI Arrest

 At a DMV hearing, the issues are limited and technical.
 The hearing officer typically reviews whether:

-- The driver was driving with a blood alcohol concentration of 0.08% or higher
+• The driver was driving with a blood alcohol concentration of 0.08% or higher in violation of California Vehicle Code §23152.

 Unlike court, there is no jury, and the DMV hearing officer acts as both judge and decision-maker.